Phone-GWP-group

 Although they provide a range of benefits, there are risks with storage / shipping of Lithium Ion batteries

-Packaging and shipping methods that ensure no batteries can come into contact with each other.
+• Packaging and shipping methods that prevent batteries from coming into contact with each other.

-The shipping of lithium batteries are effectively covered by 4 pieces of UN legislation, although there are numerous specifics within these can influence the exact process you need to take to ensure safe shipping (or at least minimise the risk as far as is possible).
+Four pieces of UN legislation effectively cover the shipping of lithium batteries.
+However, numerous specifics within these can influence the exact process you need to take to ensure safe shipping (or at least minimise the risk as far as possible).

-Lithium batteries are now effectively classified as Class 9 material – termed “miscellaneous dangerous goods”.
+Lithium batteries are now effectively classified as a Class 9 material – termed “miscellaneous dangerous goods”.

 The specific UN regulations covering the shipment of these batteries are as follows: